eBay/griffin/README.md

     job.hdfs.runningfoldername=running
     job.hdfs.historyfoldername=history
     ```
     If you set the properties as above, you need to make sure the directory "tmp" exists in your local path
 12. Build the whole project and deploy griffin-core/target/ROOT.war to tomcat
     ```
     mvn install -DskipTests
     ```
+    Find the griffin-models-0.1.0-SNAPSHOT.jar in path griffin-models/target, rename it to griffin-modes.jar (or <your model>.jar), and put in **your local path**.
+    Till now, please make sure that, in **your local path**, there exists griffin-modes.jar, env.sh, griffin_jobs.sh and griffin_regular_run.sh.
+    Run griffin_regular_run.sh as following.
+    ```
+    nohup ./griffin_regular_run.sh &
+    ```
+    Deploy griffin-core/target/ROOT.war to tomcat, start tomcat server, then you can follow the web UI steps [here](https://github.com/eBay/griffin/blob/master/griffin-doc/dockerUIguide.md#webui-test-case-guide).
-13. Then you can review the RESTful APIs through http://localhost:8080/api/v1/application.wadl
+13. You can also review the RESTful APIs through http://localhost:8080/api/v1/application.wadl

 ### How to develop
 In dev environment, you can run backend REST service and frontend UI seperately.
 The majority of the backend code logics are in the [griffin-core](https://github.com/eBay/griffin/tree/master/griffin-core) project.
 So, to start backend, please import maven project Griffin into eclipse, right click ***griffin-core->Run As->Run On Server***